VirgilSecurity/chat-back4app-android/README.md

 ...
 ```

-#### Store the Private Key in a Key storage on the mobile device
+#### 2. Store the Private Key in a Key storage on the mobile device

-After the Private Key is generated, we should save it locally, on user’s device, with a specific name and password.
-Virgil’s SDK takes care of saving the key to the Android device’s Key storage system.
+In the same class, after a successful signup, we save the private key to the Android device’s key storage system.
+Virgil’s SDK takes care of this step for you:
 ```java
 private void saveLastGeneratedPrivateKey() {
     if (privateKey != null) {